ABMS Subspecialty Certification in Hospice and Palliative Medicine

 How to Apply

 You can register for the certification exam through the primary board where you are certified.
 Each board is responsible for developing its own application materials.

 How to Prepare

-AAHPM has developed the following list of suggested resources and steps to help you prepare for the exam.
+AAHPM has developed products, courses, and resources to help you prepare for the exam.
 Browse the products and choose what is right for you.